Real-time speech translation with 3-second latency

 -

-Source language: Use the
+Source language: Configure using the

 session.input_audio_transcription.languageparameter.The default value isen(English). -

-Target language: Use the
+Target language: Configure using the

 session.translation.languageparameter.The default value isen(English).